chirag555/SpringBoot/README.md

 # SpringBoot

-This are some sample project to get started with SpringBoot.
+These are some sample project to get started with SpringBoot.

 Instructions:
 1.import files into eclipse